ISAITB/docs-itb-ta/source/exportimport/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A user setting up a sandbox instance will be expecting a **streamlined setup experience**.
 In theory, one could use the data archive you prepared in the
-:ref:`previous step<exportimport__sandbox_step1>` by (a) `installing an empty test bed`_, (b) connecting using the default test bed administrator account, (c) creating
+:ref:`previous step<exportimport__sandbox_step1>` by (a) `installing an empty Test Bed`_, (b) connecting using the default Test Bed administrator account, (c) creating
 an empty domain and a community linked to it, and (d) importing the community.
 This however represents a multi-step process that seems more like a
 workaround rather than a streamlined setup.

-To simplify this process the test bed can be installed with configuration that enables advanced sandbox support.
+To simplify this process the Test Bed can be installed with configuration that enables advanced sandbox support.
 You have two options available depending
 on the approach you want to make available:

-* **Automatic sandbox setup:** The sandbox data is set up as part of the test bed's installation.
+* **Automatic sandbox setup:** The sandbox data is set up as part of the Test Bed's installation.
-* **Manual sandbox setup:** Once the test bed is installed the user is prompted to provide the data archive.
+* **Manual sandbox setup:** Once the Test Bed is installed the user is prompted to provide the data archive.

 .. _exportimport__sandbox_step2_approach1:

 Approach 1: Automatic sandbox setup
 +++++++++++++++++++++++++++++++++++

-This approach sets up the sandbox data as part of the test bed's installation.
+This approach sets up the sandbox data as part of the Test Bed's installation.
 It is the simplest approach given that users would simply install the test
 bed and get started.
 However, to use this approach there is a prerequisite and a caveat:

-* **Prerequisite:** The test bed sandbox instance needs to be installed on an operating system that allows direct access to its filesystem for `Docker containers`_ (via volumes).
+* **Prerequisite:** The Test Bed sandbox instance needs to be installed on an operating system that allows direct access to its filesystem for `Docker containers`_ (via volumes).
-* **Caveat:** The password used to generate the export needs to be provided as part of the test bed's installation script.
+* **Caveat:** The password used to generate the export needs to be provided as part of the Test Bed's installation script.

-In short, to follow this approach you would prepare the test bed's installation script according to your needs and provide alongside it the data archive
+In short, to follow this approach you would prepare the Test Bed's installation script according to your needs and provide alongside it the data archive
 to use for its initialisation.
-The archive and its password are provided as input to the test bed, allowing it to read and process it automatically
+The archive and its password are provided as input to the Test Bed, allowing it to read and process it automatically
 upon its initial run.

-The test bed's overall installation is driven through `Docker`_ and specifically `Docker Compose`_.
+The Test Bed's overall installation is driven through `Docker`_ and specifically `Docker Compose`_.
 Make a copy of the installation script provided
-in the test bed's `installation guide`_ and adapt it as needed to include additional services you need such as validators.
+in the Test Bed's `installation guide`_ and adapt it as needed to include additional services you need such as validators.
 What is important for the
 sandbox setup is the additional configuration to be done to the **gitb-ui** service.
 Specifically:

 .. code::